urwrstkn8mare/galaxy-riot-integration/README.md

 ## Usage

 It's pretty simple.
 Just place unzip the file from [releases](https://github.com/urwrstkn8mare/gog-riot-integration/releases) and place the folder in `%LOCALAPPDATA%\GOG.com\Galaxy\plugins\installed`.
 For the plugin to detect any installed Riot games, they must be in your start menu shortcuts.
-This is simply done by leaving the option to add a desktop shorcut checked.
+This is simply done by leaving the option to add a desktop shorcut checked (it's checked by default).
 If you don't want the desktop shortcut, you may delete it as it's not required.

 Note: As of now, the path to `RiotClientServices.exe` is set by default to `C:\Riot Games\Riot Client\RiotClientServices.exe`.
 To change it create a file called `riot_client_location.txt` and put the path to the executable in it.
 Then place the file in `%LOCALAPPDATA%\GOG.com\Galaxy\plugins\installed`.